mlcommons-science/benchmark/README.md

 * keyword: keywords related to this benchmark

-* description: A short paragraph describing the benchamrk (abstract)
+* description: A short paragraph describing the benchmark (abstract)

 * task_types (from either task_types or tasks): Gregor forgot what this is, figure out